Why We Should Not Be Impressed by Eerie Coincidences

 The extreme improbability of your birth

-To further understand hindsight bias, consider it this way: It all began with your fertilization.
+To understand how hindsight bias can skew us to think that events are highly improbable, consider the improbability of your very existence: It all began with your fertilization.
 What were the odds?
 Think about it.
 If that particular sperm, one among millions, hadn’t fertilized that particular egg on that particular occasion, you wouldn’t exist.
 If a different sperm from your father (even a split-second later) or a different egg from your mother (a month later) was fertilized, then your hypothetical sibling would exist instead of you.
 You are absurdly improbable!

 But wait.
 Think more carefully.
 It’s a little like pondering the probability that the telephone company would have assigned your particular ten digit phone number to you.
 That number is uniquely associated with your identity now, after its assignment to you.
 But it’s obvious in this example that you’re asking this question backwards, after-the-fact.
 The question about the probability of you being assigned that particular unique number could only have been meaningful if you’d framed the question prospectively, as a prediction: you’d have to first pick a number at random, before asking the telephone company to assign one to you.
 Then, without any foreknowledge of, or influence on, the telephone company’s operations, you could ponder the odds that the company would assign you the very number you’d already picked.
 Then see if they actually do.

 Do you really think the universe is designed for you?